MrYsLab/pymata4/docs/polling.md

 of the sketch.

-Firmata builds notification messages containing the pin number, pin type, and data value, and these messages are sent to pymata4 over the serial link.
+Firmata builds notification messages containing the pin number, pin type, and data value, and transmits these messages to pymata4 over the serial link.

 ## Firmata Data Polling

 ### Digital Input
-For digital input pins, all the pins are polled with *each* iteration of the loop, with no delays.
-Data changes are reported by generating change notification messages and transmitting them over the serial link.
+For digital input pins, all the pins are polled with *each* iteration of the sketch *loop*, with no delays.
+If the state of a pin has changed since the last loop iteration, Firmata creates a notification message and transmits the messaage over the serial link to pymata4.

 ### Analog Input
-For analog input pins, the Firmata *loop* polls and reports the current value of each pin, regardless of change,
+For analog input pins, each pin is polled and its current value is reported, regardless of whether its value has changed since the last iteration or not.
 All analog input pins are nominally polled every 19 milliseconds.

 ### I2C Input

+Typically an application polls

+Some i2c devices may be placed in a continuous read mode.
+In this mode the i2c sends update notifications to the Firmata sketch periodically without additional commands from Firmata.
 If you are using i2c devices that support a continuous read mode, the Firmata *loop* polls each device.
 It then reports the current value of each device, regardless of change.
-This is done nominally every 19 milliseconds for all i2c devices configured for continuous read.
+The polling rate is nominally every 19 milliseconds for all i2c devices configured for continuous read.

 ### Sonar (HC-SR04) Input
 FirmataExpress supports HC-SR04 type distance sensors.
 The Firmata *loop* polls each device and reports its current value regardless of change.
-This is done nominally every 40 milliseconds.
+The polling rate is nominally every 40 milliseconds for HC-SR04 type devices.

 # Using Pymata4 To Access Input Data